scaleoutsystems/digital-pathology-tutorial/README.md

 ![Cell image](image.png)

-## Attaching a local data client to an existing FEDn network
+## Participating as a data client in an existing FEDn network

-The below instructions are to set up a local data provider (client in federated learning terminology) to join a federation (FEDn network).
-We here assume that you have access to a deployed FEDn Network.
-To set up a FEDn network either obtain an account in Scaleout Studio or [follow the instructions here](https://github.com/scaleoutsystems/fedn) to set up the network yourself on your own servers.
+The below instructions are to set up a local data provider (client in federated learning terminology) to join an exisiting federation (FEDn network).
+We here assume that you already have access to a deployed FEDn Network (connection information provided by the alliance manager).
+If this is not the case, to set up a FEDn network either obtain an account in Scaleout Studio or [follow the instructions here](https://github.com/scaleoutsystems/fedn) to set up the network on your own servers.

 Attaching a data client involves three main steps: